Keep in touch – sign up for service alerts and our regular Wealden e-newsletter

 The Council has properties that are adapted for disabled people or are specially provided with the needs of elderly people in mind.
 For example we have nomination agreements which give us access to specially designed and supported housing owned by the various Housing Associations within the Wealden District.

 We also have 12 schemes for the elderly at various locations throughout the District.

 Where our tenants or members of their households have special accommodation requirements we are always happy to advise on the possibilities of "transferring to more suitable accommodation".

-In certain instances people going to smaller accommodation will be eligible for special incentive payments and removals under our Transfer Incentive Scheme This is because there is a severe shortage of accommodation for families with children and we are attempting to make the best of our existing resources by encouraging couples or single people who are living in family sized housing to move to a smaller property.
+In certain instances people going to smaller accommodation will be eligible for special incentive payments and removals under our Tenant Incentive Scheme This is because there is a severe shortage of accommodation for families with children and we are attempting to make the best of our existing resources by encouraging couples or single people who are living in family sized housing to move to a smaller property.

 Additional Help and Support

 If you are unable to manage because you require assistance with your independent living skills, we are able to assess your needs and refer your case to appropriate agencies.

 Examples of assistance that you may be able to access include: personal care, housework, shopping, meals, general advice and assistance with form-filling.
 Southdown Housing Association provide a Housing Support service that may be able to help you.

 Every year a limited amount of money is put aside from the Council's Housing Budget for the purpose of adapting individual Council properties to suit the "requirements of disabled people".